pivotal-cf/cred-alert/README.md

 ## Dependencies

-Cred-alert depends on libmagic being installed on the system in order to run.
-For building you'll need the libmagic header as well, usually provided by a development package of the library.
+Cred-alert depends on `libmagic` being installed on the system in order to run.
+For building you'll need the `libmagic` header as well, usually provided by a development package of the library.

-On Mac OS
+On Mac OS:

     $ brew install libmagic

-On debian flavoured linux:
+On a Debian flavoured linux:

     $ apt-get install -y libmagic-dev

 ## Set Up